SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. advantage of median
+1. circumference of circle

 (1st digit + 3rd + 5th...) - (2nd + 4th + 6th...) is divisible by 11.